zhanghaicang/carbonmatrix_public/README.md

 Highly accurate and robust protein sequence design with CarbonDesign.
 M. Ren, C. Yu, D. Bu, H. Zhang.
 Nature Machine Intelligence, In press.

 ## CarbonMatrix Team
 We aim to develop large-scale deep learning and generative AI models for protein structure prediction and protein design.
-We are going to release more models.
+We have already released CarbonDesign, and we plan to release more models in the near future.

 Current members:\
 Haicang Zhang, team leader\